John C. Woodson: Career

-In 1847, Woodson moved to Harrisonburg, Virginia, practiced law and was elected Commonwealth's Attorney there.
+In 1847, Woodson became a member of the Virginia Bar and moved westward to the state's Appalachian region.
+He became Commonwealth's Attorney for Highland and Pendleton County, both west of the Shenandoah Valley, but by 1860 had moved somewhat back to Harrisonburg, Virginia, the county seat for Rockingham County and owned one slave.

-During the American Civil War, Woodson was elected to represent Rockingham County in the House of Delegates alongside Charles Grattan and John H. Hopkins, but resigned and S.A.
+During the American Civil War, Woodson served as quartermaster for the 146th Confederate militia regiment.
+Rockingham County voters also elected Woodhouse to the House of Delegates alongside Charles Grattan and John H. Hopkins, but Woodson resigned that part-time position and S.A.
 Coffman was elected in his place.

 As Virginia's Presidential Reconstruction began, Rockingham County voters again elected Woodson to the General Assembly for the session from 1865 to 1867, and he served alongside W.G.
 Thompson and H.B.
 Harnsberger.

 In 1867, Rockingham County voters elected Conservatives Woodson and Jacob N. Liggett to represent them in the Virginia Constitutional Convention of 1868.

 Death

-John C. Woodson died in Harrisonburg, Virginia on April 24, 1875, and was buried in Woodbine cemetery.
+John C. Woodson died in Harrisonburg, Virginia on April 24, 1875, and was buried in now-historic Woodbine cemetery, although his father, who may have died in 1870, is buried in Richmond's Hollywood cemetery.